-I. Emergency Response

-1. Notification:

 - a.
 When a Unit Manager (UM) is notified of any emergency or after-hours situation, the UM shall immediately notify the Chief of Parole and the assigned YPC who shall serve as the lead in coordinating and responding to emergency or after-hours situation. - b.
 When a YPC is notified directly of any after hours or emergency, they shall immediately notify their assigned UM. - c.
 YPCs or other YPB staff may be utilized to notify family members in the event of an emergency, at the request of a facility.
-Note: Notification of family members is ongoing and may be required on multiple occasions.
+Note: Notification of family members is ongoing and may be required on multiple occasions. - d.

-- d.
 The YPB may be required, at the request of a facility, to assist with contacts between youth and their family members by any of the following methods if they have been evacuated due to an emergency: - i.
 The purchase of burner cell phones. - ii.
 The use of a state issued cell phone. - iii.
-Transport to a local governmental office having working telephones or video conference equipment which can connect with other governmental locations in the state convenient for the family.

-2. Documentation

-a.
-YPB staff utilized to contact family members in the event of an emergency shall document all contacts (staff to family and youth to family) as an Activity in the electronic case management system, with a special indication the type of emergency and the facility affected per Documentation Standards (DCFS/JJS 100.13).
+Transport to a local governmental office having working telephones or video conference equipment which can connect with other governmental locations in the state convenient for the family. - 2.
+Documentation - a.
+YPB staff utilized to contact family members in the event of an emergency shall document all contacts (staff to family and youth to family) as an Activity in the DCFS web-based case management system, with a special indication the type of emergency and the facility affected per Documentation Standards (DCFS/JJS 100.13). - 3.
+Communication - a.
+The Chief of Parole shall be responsible for communicating with the Deputy Administrator. - K. Grievances - 1.
+Youth and parents or guardians shall be verbally advised of their ability to file a written grievance with the YPC's Unit Manager at the time of the initial contact by the YPC. - L. Termination from Parole - 1.
+Youth shall be recommended for termination from supervision when they meet one of the following criteria: - a.
+Youth has met all the requirements on the Parole Release Tool (Attachment A)

-3. Communication

-a.
-The Chief of Parole shall be responsible for communicating with the Deputy Administrator or Administrator.

-J. Grievances

-1. Youth and parents or guardians shall be verbally advised of their ability to file a written grievance with the YPCs Unit Manager at the time of the initial contact by the YPC.

-K. Termination from Parole

-- 1. Youth shall be recommended for termination from supervision when they meet one of the following criteria: - a.
-Youth has met all the requirements on the Parole Release Tool (Attachment A) - b.
-Youth has reached the statutory age of 21 when the Juvenile Court and Youth Parole no longer have jurisdiction - c.
-Court Order - d.
-Certified - e.
-Died - 2.
-YPCs shall prepare a Termination Report/Order, containing a recommendation for termination and obtain necessary approvals, unless the termination is part of a disposition.
+- b.
+Youth has reached the statutory age of 21 when the Juvenile Court and Youth Parole no longer have jurisdiction

+- c.
+Court Order

+- d.
+Certified

+- e.
+Died

+- 2. YPCs shall prepare a Termination Report/Order, containing a recommendation for termination and obtain necessary approvals, unless the termination is part of a disposition.